This post may contain affiliate links. Please read my disclosure policy.

 This was one of the first recipes I posted on the blog almost 5 years ago.
 The photos were so awful I thought it was time to do an update.
 You’re now up to date!

-- 1 (9 or 10) ounce box of frozen chopped spinach
+- 1 9 or 10 ounce Box of frozen chopped spinach thawed and drained

-- Preheat oven to 400 degrees.
-Line a baking sheet with foil.
+- Preheat oven to 400°F. Line a baking sheet with foil.
 Set aside.

 - Thaw the chopped spinach and place in a colander to drain.
 Gently press the spinach with the back of a spoon to remove the excess water.